ericstrobl/deepMKL/README.md

 Code
 ---

 First, please install the MATLAB version of LIBSVM (http://www.csie.ntu.edu.tw/~cjlin/libsvm/).
-Then, download the entire package uploaded here (including the utility functions)
+Then, download the entire package uploaded here (including the utility functions).

 *Main Methods*

 deepMKL_train.m - Trains the net.
 Each layer has an RBF, poly2, poly3, and linear kernel.
+How to adjust the learning rate: if the span bound is not on a decreasing trend, then your learning rate is probably too high.
+The default value works for most cases, but some adjustment may be needed.

 deepMKL_test.m - Tests the net